 The NTCHS definition identifies general soil properties that are associated with wetness.
 In order to determine whether a specific soil is a hydric soil or nonhydric soil, however, more specific information, such as information about the depth and duration of the water table, is needed.
 Thus, criteria that identify those estimated soil properties unique to hydric soils have been established (Federal Register, 2002).
 These criteria are used to identify map unit components that normally are associated with wetlands.
-The criteria used are selected estimated soil properties that are described in "Soil Taxonomy" (Soil Survey Staff, 1999) and "Keys to Soil Taxonomy" (Soil Survey Staff, 2006) and in the "Soil Survey Manual" (Soil Survey Division Staff, 1993).
+The criteria used are selected estimated soil properties that are described in "Soil Taxonomy" (Soil Survey Staff, 1999) and "Keys to Soil Taxonomy" (Soil Survey Staff, 1993).